9 times out of 10 you should buy your first home, aka your starter home, in the ‘hood. Or to put it softer, an up and coming neighborhood.

 Do Your Own Research

 We want you to do a simple exercise.
 Look at your own city.
 You know the best neighborhoods with all the fancy restaurants, amazing schools and huge homes.
-No offense but you probably can’t afford to live there.

 It doesn’t matter what city you’re in, you probably know a not-so-good area that is changing right before your very eyes.
 Not only can you probably afford to live there, but you can probably afford to buy a much bigger property there, instead of settling for some small condo.